vengi-voxel/vengi/src/tools/voxedit/README.md

 * Show commands of actions (to configure your own key bindings)
 * Rotate around reference position or center of volume
 * Import bitmaps as plane
+* Copy/Cut/Paste - paste to cursor or reference position
+* Exporting single layers into meshes

 ## Controls